Raptyyy/rapty_ac_vr_guide/README.md

 1. Make sure your headset is connected to your PC
 2. Install and set up SteamVR from Steam
-3. In Content Manager go to Settings > Assetto Corsa > Video and change "Rendering Mode" to "OpenVR"
+3. In Content Manager go to <ins>Settings > Assetto Corsa > Video</ins> and change "Rendering Mode" to "OpenVR"
 </details>

 <details>